 There is so much to see and do with one of the best road trips from Rome.
 It all boils down to how much time you have.
 However, you would need at least 3 days to see all that this gorgeous region has to offer.
 If you’re planning to spend a few days in Rome before the road trip, make sure to have a proper Rome itinerary as well!

 While it is possible to do a trip to Abruzzo on the train, since the mountainous area makes up for a big chunk of the whole region, it can be difficult to explore by public transport.
-So the best way to explore it would be a road trip.
+So the best way to explore it would be if you plan a road trip from Rome to Abruzzo.

 One of the best road trips from Rome Italy: Rome to Abruzzo

 Although the 2009 earthquake caused a lot of damage to L’Aquila, it has gone through a massive post-earthquake restoration.
 And among them, the Basilica di San Bernardino is an absolute “Must See” in L’Aquila.
 The whole place is an architectural marvel and very beautiful and inviting.

 If art is your thing, definitely stop by the Museo Nacional d’Abruzzo and see its large collection of medieval art and artifacts that predate the Roman empire.

 And go for a tour in the historic center for the richness of the city in the past, although a lot of restoration is still underway.

 Head to Ristorantino to enjoy some great local cuisine and wine.
 The panna cotta con frutta di bosco and “girandola” of antipasti are phenomenal.
 And the prices are totally reasonable.